-Sources: Grace conducted PK study report
+Sources: GTX-104-001 PK study report

 Despite the positive impact it has on recovery, physicians often must discontinue their patients on oral nimodipine, primarily as a result of hypotensive episodes that cannot be controlled by titrating the oral form of drug.
 Such discontinuation could potentially be avoided by administering GTX-104, which because of its IV administration, may obviate the complexity that results from the need for careful attention to the timing of nimodipine administration at least one hour before or two hours after a meal.
-Administration of GTX-104 via a peripheral vein is often much more comfortable for the patients compared to administration by central venous access (as is the case for NIMOTOPTM), which can often be a difficult, invasive and more risky procedure.
-Also, unconscious patients will likely receive more consistent concentrations of nimodipine when delivered via the IV route as compared to oral gavage or a nasogastric tube.
-More consistent dosing is expected to result in a reduction of vasospasm and a better, more consistent management of hypotension.
-As summarized in the table below, we anticipate reduced use of rescue therapies, such as vasopressors, and expensive hospital resources, such as the angiography suite, are possible by more effectively managing blood pressure with GTX-104.
+Administration of GTX-104 via a peripheral vein is often much more comfortable for the patients compared to administrations of nimodipine when delivered via the IV route as compared to oral gavage or a nasogastric tube.
+More consistent dosing is expected to result in a reduction of asyopasm and a better, more consistent management of hypotension.
+As summarized in the table below, we also anticipate reduced use of rescue therapies, such as vasopressors, and expensive hospital resources, such as the angiography suite, are possible by more effectively managing blood pressure with GTX-104.
 Reduced incidences of vasospasm could result in shorter length of stay and better outcomes.